julienrwe/dam-documentation/src/general.md

 **Simple tools for reporting and monitoring**

-A comprehensive web application that enables issuers to monitor blockchain transactions, search and audit trails in a transparent manner.
+A web application that enables issuers to monitor blockchain transactions, search and audit trails in a transparent manner.
 The application include custom dashboard and reporting tools to facilitate the monitoring process for users and their partners.

 <img src="https://user-images.githubusercontent.com/126062813/223772384-207b6d09-e917-4b57-8445-2b93ad966c16.png" width="500" height="330">

 ### **Empower frictionless customer experience**

-Blockchain is made simple and accessible to everyone through Worldline Digital Currency.
+Blockchain is made simple and accessible to everyone through Worldline Digital Currency software.
 We have the appropriate tools for developers, retailers, and end users to accelerate adoption and shorten time to market.

 <img src="https://user-images.githubusercontent.com/126062813/223772488-e04357ed-d02f-49ae-a179-32f799f8bd12.png" width="500" height="330">